CuriousJr101/ICP2017F/Homework/2/README.md

 	1
 ```

-This command creates a 1x1 double array variable *a* that has a value of 1 and is added to the workspace.
+This command creates a 1x1 double array variable, *a*, that has a value of 1 and is added to the workspace.

 ```MATLAB
 >> b = 'x'